contagon/handbook/handbook/14-single-members.md

 The involvement of the stake presidency is particularly important in engaging single members in the work of salvation and exaltation.

-The stake president may assign one of his counselors and a high councilor to serve with single adults.
-He may also assign a counselor and a high councilor to serve with young single adults.
-The same counselor and high councilor could be assigned to both groups.
+The stake president may assign one of his counselors and a high councilor to support single adults.
+He may also assign a counselor and a high councilor to support young single adults.
+He may also ask the stake Relief Society president to assign a presidency member to support single adults and young single adults.
+The same leaders could be assigned to both groups.

 The stake presidency pays particular attention to young single adults—as they do all members of the rising generation.